Skip to content

 custom_basemapNoReplace the NatGeo slot with a custom tile URL — see below.

 auto_approveNoStart with remote tool calls auto-approved (no confirmation prompt).
-Default: false.
+Default: true.

 linksNoOptional links shown in the chat UI — see below.